 To Measure, the Return On Investments (ROI) or Success of your Influencer Marketing Campaign is probably one of the most challenging parts of a marketing strategy in recent years.
 But first, we have to understand the basics.

 What is an Influencer

 An influencer is a person who has a great following count on social media platforms.
-They are able to sway and influence other peoples’ emotions, buying habits, lifestyle, and many more.
-You can find them promoting different products and services in multiple channels such as Instagram, Twitter, YouTube, Facebook, Snapchat, and TikTok.
+They can sway and influence other peoples’ emotions, buying habits, lifestyles, and many more.
+You can find them promoting different products and services on multiple channels such as Instagram, Twitter, YouTube, Facebook, Snapchat, and TikTok.
 But beware of fake influencers as they can do more harm than good.

 What is an Influencer Marketing Campaign

 Why is it Important to Measure the Success of Your Influencer Marketing Campaign

 Influencer Marketing Campaign is a marketing strategy wherein a brand or a company hires an influencer to promote their products or services.
 These are sometimes called “Paid partnerships” or “Collaborations (Collabs)”.

 It is essential to know the success of your Influencer marketing campaign so that you can know if they are successful in giving your brand the desired results, whether it would be brand awareness or sales.
 This can help you determine which influencers to hire in the future.
 Now that you know the basics, it is prime time to know how to calculate or measure the success of your influencer marketing campaign.